nullivex/object-manage/README.md

 * Dropped support for Node 0.8.x
 * Overall code cleanup with gjslint standards
 * Addition of several static helpers such as: $strip, $extract, $clone, $extend, $countDepth

+#### Upgrade Notes

+##### > 0.8.x

+As of 0.8.x the API was completely reimagined so that ObjectManage would only extend the object.
+Allowing it to be passed and used like any other object but with extended functionality.

+This breaks all implementations of the 0.7.x branch which has been split to be maintained separately.

+The main change is that the `ObjectManage.data` storage object has been moved to the root and all the extension methods are now prefixed with `$` eg: `var obj = new ObjectManage(); obj.$get('foo');`

 ### 0.7.1
 * Fixes #3 where object length would be mistaken for object depth.
 Also uses a quicker depth counting function.